 Bates Community Liaison Program

 Community Liaisons lead student clubs and athletic teams in community-engaged work.
 Using an assets-based approach to the off-campus community, Community Liaisons develop activities, programs, and partnerships designed to encourage civic learning and action among their peers.
-The Community Liaison Program was uninamously endorsed by the Bates College Student Government (BCSG) in 2013.
-It is supported by the Harward Center for Community Partnerships and the Office of Campus Life.
+The Community Liaison Program was unanimously endorsed by the Bates College Student Government (BCSG) in 2013.
+It is supported by the Harward Center for Community Partnerships and Campus Life.

 What are some resources for Community Liaisons?

-- Staff at the Harward Center for Community Partnerships are available to provide information about prospective and ongoing community projects and partners; capacity-building trainings, workshops, and reflection opportunities; and information and consultations about program funding and evaluation.
+- The AmeriCorps VISTA, among other staff at the Harward Center, are available to provide information about prospective and ongoing community projects and partners; capacity-building trainings, workshops, and reflection opportunities; and information and consultations about program funding and evaluation.

 - All activities organized or supported by Community Liaisons should be recorded and evaluated at their conclusion using this simple form.